slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Users SHOULD check that the expected `SLSA_SOURCE_LEVEL_` is listed within `verifiedLevels`.
 -   Users MUST ignore any unrecognized values in `verifiedLevels`.

-### Detailed attestations
+### Full attestations

-Detailed attestations provide tamper-proof evidence (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).
+Full attestations provide tamper-proof evidence (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level or other high level properties a given revision meets This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).